A storm will bring heavy snow and dangerous ice from the Plains to the East Coast

 There is also "significant icing potential" mainly in parts of Kansas, Missouri and Kentucky this weekend, according to forecasters.
 Icing is when rain freezes on contact with the ground.
 It can also affect cars and car windows — essentially any surface outside.

 A thin layer of ice can cause dangerous road conditions for vehicles and pedestrians.
 Thicker layers of ice can cause power outages and make roads impassable.
-In 2023, a January ice storm stretching from Texas to Tennessee left hundreds of thousands without power in Texas for days.
+In 2023, a January ice storm stretching from Texas to Tennessee left hundreds of thousands without power.

 Thunderstorms expected in warmer climates